Management Response

 Organizing a regional Forum on scaling up GELD Mapping of rural women entrepreneurs and community banks in 2 districts.
 SL CO and WARO 2012/12 Completed

 Workshops for community banks and rural women entrepreneurs on access to loans and credits facilities in 2 districts.
-UNW SL CO 2013/12 Ongoing
+UNW SL CO 2013/12 Completed

 Recommendation: UNW SL CO should pay special attention to partners capacity development.
 Structure, procedures, incentives and capabilities could be increased.
 It will be important to also reflect on specific strengths and weaknesses of main partners, such as the SLWF, and put in place the necessary provisions and steps to help them fulfil their role and deliver more efficiently on their mandate.
 Examples of good practice include the setting up of a help-desk, tasked with provision of services for women's organisations and delivery providers and based on capitalising on the already existing strengths and capabilities among local partners; support to local / national networking and strengthening the transparency and effectiveness of organisational and management mechanisms - such as assembly, open internal elections, appointment of boards and coordinators, budget reviews, and development of TORs and clear definitions of roles and mandates.